CorfuDB/CorfuDB/test/src/test/erlang/README.md

 Flags are explained below:

-* `-Q` for QuickCheck testing mode.
-The CorfuDB "cmdlet" API is (ab)used by the QuickCheck framework for Erlang<->Java communication.
-  Do not omit this flag.

 * `-l /some/path` is very strongly recommended because we want to test stateful persistence with the file system.
 In memory-only mode, we won't be able to test persistence, and also the `reboot` testing